andrewjh271/odin_facebook/privacy_policy.md

 ###### **Communications**

-We may use your Personal Information to contact you with a sign up confirmation email.
+We may use your Personal Information to contact you with important emails regarding your account.

 ###### **Cookies**